 Vrtti: modification/distortion | Sarupyam: assumes form, identification | Itaratra: at other times

-Science has provided us with the confirmation that we needed to verify this statement, but our work in Yoga still asks us to look beyond our different sub/smaller identities of body, mind, culture, history, accomplishments, bank account, etc to connect with our core truth so that we can then choose to live “happy and harmonious lives” (The Yoga Sutras of Patanjali) that fully recognize its greater Reality.
+Science has provided us with the confirmation that we needed to verify this statement (interestingly doing so whether it “proves” or “disproves” the Big Bag or not), but our “work” in Yoga still asks us to look beyond our different sub/smaller identities of body, mind, culture, history, accomplishments, bank account, etc to connect with our core Truth/identity so that we can then choose to live “happy and harmonious lives” (Sri Swami Satchidananda) that fully recognize its greater Reality.

-“[W]ithout correcting the jaundice[d eye that sees everything incorrectly], however much we scrub the outside things, we are not going to make them white or blue or green; they will always be [or appear to us as] yellow.
+“[But] without correcting the jaundice[d eye that sees everything incorrectly], however much we scrub the outside things, we are not going to make them white or blue or green; they will always be [or appear to us as] yellow.
 That’s why Yoga is based on self-reformation, self-control and self-adjustment…

-It is only when we purify our minds and our “selves” that we are free to see the world as it truly is and to fully live as we truly are without distortion.
-It is only when we look, and correctly see, the truth of all that we are that we can then fully recognize how much more meaningful and powerful our connection to our spirit and to everything else in all of our existence truly is.
+It is only when we purify our minds and our “selves” that we are free to see the world as it Truly is and to fully live as we truly are without distortion.
+It is only when we look, and correctly see, the Truth of all that we are that we can then fully recognize how much more meaningful and powerful our connection to our spirit and to everything else in all of our existence truly is.

 This week, I invite you to contemplate the question that Swami Satchidananda asks when he contemplated our 4th sutra, and countless seekers and sages have asked throughout time: “[W]ithout any identifications [to which I will add, with your body, mind, culture, history, accomplishments, bank account, etc], who are you?

 What are the answers that come to mind for you, and what does this mean for you moving forward as you shape your creations and interactions from this point of discovery, and strive to see yourself clearly for who/what you are?